 - How can an incapacity planning lawyer help?

 When Should Incapacity Planning Start?

-Incapacity can happen at any moment because of an illness or because of an injury.
-It is not just a problem for the elderly to be concerned with.
+Incapacity can happen at any moment as a result of an illness or injury.
+It is not just a problem for the elderly.
 Because of the risks that everyone faces in their daily lives, it is best to have a plan in place for what will happen if something happens to you.
-As soon as you are old enough to make your own decisions on your medical care and to communicate your wishes in enforceable legal form, you should make your incapacity plan.
+As soon as you are old enough to make your own decisions on your medical care, and to communicate those wishes in enforceable legal form, you should make your incapacity plan.